fastapi/fastapi/typing_doc.md

 ## Alternate Form

-Part of the formalization of this document includes writing a PEP and adding this to `typing_extensions`.
+Part of the formalization of this document includes writing [PEP 727](https://peps.python.org/pep-0727/) and adding this to `typing_extensions`.
 That is currently an ongoing effort.

 By including it in `typing_extensions`, it will be usable by current versions of Python, even before this proposal is accepted and included into the Python standard library in a future version of Python (if it is ever accepted).

-To avoid delaying adoption, the `doc` function and `DocInfo` class are (at least temporarily) already available in [annotated-types](https://github.com/annotated-types/annotated-types).
+It will also be included in the next release of [annotated-types](https://github.com/annotated-types/annotated-types), in case that is available before it is in `typing_extensions`.

 Early adopters can install `annotated-types` and do: